Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange: Intuitive and scalable preference elicitation

 In \ac{CCE}, the step sizes were pre-determined.
 Here, we compute suitable step sizes by minimizing the estimated Lagrange dual function $\llagrangedual(\linprice{}{}) = \sum_{i=1}^\npros\, \max_{\package{i}{}\in\packageset{i}} (\lval{}(\package{i}{}) - \langle \linprice{}{}, \package{i}{}\rangle)$ as

 where $\underline{\eta}$, $\bar{\eta}$ denotes positive constants. \eqref{eq:robbinsconst} confines the step size between two sequences that satisfy the Robbins-Monro conditions, thereby so does the resulting sequence $\lrmlcce{t}$.
 Problem~\eqref{eq:mlcceupdate} is convex in $\lrcce{}$, since $\llagrangedual$ is convex as a pointwise maximum of affine functions, and convexity is preserved under affine composition.
-Thus, we solve it using gradient descent until convergence or until a boundary point in~\eqref{eq:robbinsconst} is reached.
+Thus, we solve it using gradient descent until the gradient vanishes or a boundary point in~\eqref{eq:robbinsconst} is reached.